reese-karo/TumorDetect/README.md

 - `scripts` contains some starter py scripts

+    - `drafts` contains files used in the data preprocessing and our initial CNNs

+        - `Modeling.ipynb` contains our initial, simple CNN architecture as well as a function that uses hyperparameter tuning to optimize the CNN architecture

         - `preprocessing.py` contains a function to pull images from a subdirectory in `data` and process the photos into a numpy array

-    - WIP: add description for other py files that get added tp scripts

 - `vignette.ipynb` contains the final python notebook for the vignette